MathTeach/Getting_and_Cleaning_Data_Course_Project/README.md

 ## The Tidy Data Set - tidy_data.txt

-Please refer to CodeBook.md for a more thorough discussion of the tidy data set created by run_analysis.R.
+Please refer to CodeBook.md for a thorough discussion of the tidy data set created by run_analysis.R.

 ## References
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.